carlwiedemann/foresite/README.md

 ### 1. Create your project directory

-After installing foresite using `gem install foresite`, create a project directory for your site, and run `foresite init` from within it:
+Create a project directory for your site and run `foresite init` from within it:

     $ mkdir my_blog